 By: TSP Blog | @TSProckstars

 We’ve all heard that mentoring is a great way to kickstart new waves of success at work, but if you don’t already have a mentor, finding one can be daunting.
-Whether you have someone in mind already or have no clue where to start, these beginner tips will help you match up with the right person.
+Whether you have someone in mind already or have no clue of where to begin, these tips will help you match up with the right person.

 GO WITH SOMEONE YOU KNOW